The Best GMAT Prep Courses

 Since 1938, Kaplan has been a giant in the exam prep industry.
 Its many years in the industry have not only allowed it to build one of the largest libraries of GMAT resources, but also an expansive network of instructors across the nation.
 With its expert instructors and helpful study tools, it’s our top pick for in-person GMAT prep.

-Of course, availability alone isn’t enough.
 All Kaplan instructors scored in the 90th percentile or higher.
-That means your teacher has a thorough understanding of the subject material and strategies for answering questions effectively.
+That means your teacher has a thorough understanding of the subject material, and proven strategies for answering questions effectively.
 Past students confirm this, with many on Beat the GMAT reporting helpful and knowledgeable instructors.
 The best part?
-You can contact the instructors outside of class for additional assistance as you study at home.
+You can contact instructors outside of class for additional assistance as you study at home.

 Students also have access to a large range of resources including nine practice tests, two course books, an online quiz bank and the GMAT Channel.
 We are particular fans of the GMAT Channel, which offers live online lessons with instructors who cover specific topics.
 During the sessions, you can get additional help, as well as ask questions for more personalized feedback and guidance.